elliottgreen/public-dots/README.md

    git pull origin master
    ```

-Then for that folder:
+6. Setup Stow

 ```bash
 cd dots
 stow -t ~/.config dotfiles
 ```

-Then steps 4 $ 5 again for dots that have to be in the home folder:
+Then steps 4 & 5 again for dots that have to be in the home folder:
 ```bash
 cd dots-home
 stow -t ~ --dotfiles dotfiles-homedir